 DIY Chocolate Seashells ~ Mermaid Under the Sea Birthday Party

-We used lots of seashells as decorations for our Mermaid Under the Sea Birthday Party, so why not add them as food as well?
-These Chocolate Seashells were easier to make than I thought they would be, and they turned out way better than I imagined.
+These DIY Chocolate Seashells were easier to make than I thought they would be, and they turned out way better than I imagined.
 You won’t believe how easy these are to make!

-You can make Chocolate Seashells in any color you want, but I chose a more natural look.
+You can make DIY Chocolate Seashells in any color you want, but I chose a more natural look.

 Use a plastic knife to swirl the colors together.
 Do NOT over-mix the colors.
 You only need to slightly swirl them since transferring them into the mold will mix them a little more.